 1. Was the first filed patent application a nonprovisional patent application or a provisional patent application?
 Provisional patent applications do not affect the patent term of any patent maturing from the follow-on non-provisional patent application.

 2. Were there any delays either by the patent applicant or the patent office?
 The USPTO will give the patent applicant a patent term extension for any delays by the patent office.
-The USPTO will subtract from the patent term extension for any delays by the patent application.
+The USPTO will subtract from the patent term adjustment for any delays by the patent application.

 3. If a terminal disclaimer was filed, then the patent term is coextensive with the patent term of the parent application.
 Also, if you separate the patent in which the terminal disclaimer was filed from the base patent, then the patent becomes unenforceable.